Elisabet Lindgren MD, PhD, Associate professor, Senior scientific advisor

 Education and work affiliations

 Lindgren has a medical degree from Karolinska Institute (KI).
 After seven years of work as a physician she shifted to research to explore and understand causes of disease and health in a larger perspective.
 After advanced studies in biostatistics and epidemiology at KI, she focused on transdisciplinary research on health effects of global environmental changes, in particular climate change.
 This led to a PhD at Stockholm University (SU).
-Lindgren later became associate professor (equal to reader or to full professorship in the USA) in sustainability science.
+Lindgren later became associate professor in sustainability science.
 Lindgren's academic base was Stockholm University 1994-2008 and she was part of the start of the Stockholm Resilience center SRC in 2007.
 She was based at the Karolinska Institute 2009-2013 (Global Health, and Institute of Environmental Medicine).
 During 2014-2018 Lindgren was affiliated with Stockholm Resilience Centre at SU.

 The last decade and a half has seen Lindgren splitting her time between academic research and scientific advisory work internationally with a focus on the science and policy nexus.
 She has lived part-time in SE Asia for several years.
 In autumn 2015 Lindgren was senior science director of the EAT Initiative.
 In 2017 she was advisor to the Swedish Institute for Global Health Transformation, SIGHT, part of the Royal Swedish Academy of Sciences.